ULHPC/tutorials/python/basics/README.md

 **QUESTIONS**

-* Which execution is faster between *numpy* code (example3.py) and *naïve* code (example1.py) ?
+* Which execution is faster between *numpy* code (example3.py) and *naïve* code (example1.py)?
-* Why do you think that numpy is not as powerful as intended ?
-Which parameter can we change to compare the performances ?
+* Why do you think that numpy is not as powerful as intended?
+Which parameter can we change to compare the performances?

+**NOTE**

+Numpy is also available from the `lang/SciPy-bundle` modules, tied to different Python versions.
+Check `module list` to see which Python version was loaded along the SciPy bundle.

 ## Create virtual environment to switch between several versions of a package